 Courses in the Master of Environmental Assessment Program are delivered via the internet as web-based courses.
 Courses will provide content through an online Learning Management system such as Moodle or Blackboard Collaborate.
 Students will interact with the faculty through email, online discussion groups, and chat and video conferencing sessions.
 Technology requirements can be found on the Online and Distance Education website.

 It is a good idea to go to ensure your computer meets the necessary requirements to view courses in Blackboard.
-On the same computer that you will use to participate, visit the Blackboard Collaborate page in the NC State DELTA Knowledge Base.
+On the same computer that you will use to participate, visit the NC State DELTA technology page.
 This page has links to computer requirements you will need, a link to configure your computer correctly, and links to online tutorials.

 If at all possible, students should purchase a headset with mic that plugs into your computer (USB).
 You can pick up a basic headset for about $15 at an electronics store.
 Using the speakers and microphone built into your computer speakers causes an echo in the audio that is quite distracting when you participate in group chats.

 Visit NC State’s Graduate Online and Distance Education Tuition rates page for detailed information about graduate tuition and fees.

 The total Online Master of Environmental Assessment cost estimate (North Carolina residents) for 2017-2018 is $12,956.40 for all 30 hours of coursework.